panphora/SpiralButton/README.md

 Make sure you use an [autoprefix tool](https://autoprefixer.github.io/) to generate all of the vendor prefixes for your animation and keyframe css.

-## Known issues

-Right now, there's only one outstanding issue: you must be using a fairly modern browser for it to work.
-Your browser must be able to support the following:

-- `Element.classList`
-- `@keyframes` CSS3 animations
-- `animationend` callback

-Despite these issues, it works well in IE11.
-I'm not sure about other version of IE yet.
-Please let me know.

 ## Contibutions!

 If you like this button, please consider contributing by adding ideas and code of your own.